ShahariarRahman/Primax-Electronics-Client-Side/README.md

 * Also, the user can see details information about their stored products.

 ### Pages:
-* This website is a make for Professional Wedding Photographer.
 * Homage: Homepage Contain Introduction of website, Top six inventory item  and a  Reviewing Form.
 * Login: In Login page used can log in using Google or Email Password System which secured by JSON Web Token.
 * Registration: In Registration page user can log in using Google or Email Password System which also secured by JSON Web Token.